roblatour/SolarWeatherStationII/README.md

 # WeatherStation
-  using an ESP32-C6, WiFi 6, BME680 sensor, publishing to MQTT and optionally PWSWeather.com
+Using an ESP32-C6, WiFi 6, and a BME680 sensor
+Publishing to MQTT and optionally PWSWeather.com

 Open source Weather Station by Rob Latour, 2023, MIT license

 # Featuring

-- a power conscious hardware and software design for use within a solar powered project:
+- a power conscious hardware and software design for use within a solar powered project
-  - 2.4GHz WiFi 6 connectivity with Targeted Wake Time (TWT) using an espressif ESP32-C6 dev kit, and a
+  - 2.4GHz WiFi 6 connectivity with Targeted Wake Time (TWT) using an Espressif ESP32-C6 Devkit C-1, and a
   - DFRobot Solar Power Manager 5V

 - temperature, pressure and humidity using a BME680 sensor

-- an external switch to toggle on or off reporting to PWSWeather which is handy if moving the weather station indoors for whatever reason (uses an internal pullup resistor (so a resistor external to the ESP32-C6 dev kit isn't required)
+- an external switch to toggle on or off reporting to PWSWeather which is handy if moving the weather station indoors for whatever reason (uses an internal pullup resistor so a resistor external to the ESP32-C6 isn't required)

-Note: at the time of release there is a known issue that a WiFi 6 does not always stay connected while in light sleep, especially for light sleep periods over three minutes
-      this issue seems to be more pronounced the longer the program is in light sleep, and it has been raised here: https://github.com/espressif/esp-idf/issues/11550 the code offers two optional work-arounds for the above issue
-      For more information, please see the 'Power Consumption' section below

 # Reporting to